 - another proposal is put forward that might work better

-If you find it difficult to reach agreement at first, you should:
+If you're finding it difficult to reach agreement at first, you should discuss if there might be a suitable compromise.
+Everyone should:

 - keep focused on trying to reach agreement for as long as reasonably possible

-- consider if you can look at the problem from a different angle
+- consider if you can look at the problem from a different angle, including other people's perspectives

-- encourage employees and representatives to suggest alternatives they would consider acceptable
+- encourage others to suggest alternatives they would consider acceptable

 - explore if there is any way you could reach a compromise